 If you believe your claim qualifies as an urgent care claim, please contact our Customer Service Department at 800-638-6589 or 301-984-1440 (For TTY, use 301-984-4155).
-You may also prove that your claim is an urgent care claim by providing evidence that a physician with knowledge of your medical condition has determined that your claim involves urgent care.
+You may also prove that your claim is an urgent care claim by providing evidence that a physician with knowledge of your medical condition has determined that your claim involves urgent care.Us/WeUs and We refer to SAMBA.YouYou refers to the enrollee and each covered family member.

-Us/We

-Us and We refer to SAMBA.